-Number Care of the Child-Bearing Family - Nill (15 credits)
+Nursing Care of the Shild-Beaming.
+Family - Nill (15 aredite)

-An interweaving component throughout the content is the adaptive response of The student will utilize knowledge of the nursing process in the provision of the individual to environmental stimuli during the normal growth and development eyele. course focuses on the concept of family-centered nursing from conception through Learning experiences are provided in maternity and pediatric settings. nursing care. adolescence.
+An interweaving component throughout the content is the adaptive response of The student will utilize knowledge of the nursing process in the provision of the individual to environmental stimuli during the normal growth and development cycle. course focuses on the concept of family-contored nursing from conception through Learning experiences are provided in maternity and pediatric settings. nursing care. adolescence.
+This provide This course provides the student with the opportunity to incorporate concepts from the biocomprehensive nursing care for individuals and fumilies with health care needs of varying The nursing process is implemented in a variety of specialized nursing situations.
+Professional growth continues through increased responsibility and solf-direction.
+In order to psycho-sociocultural disciplines into the adaptation framework complexity.